codemob-dev/spiderbiters/README.md

-Create biomechanical abominations to mess with your friends.
-(Also functions as a source for renewable uranium)
+Create biomechanical abominations to mess with your friends, or as a very effective renewable source of uranium.

+Just don't let the eggs spoil...